kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 ###### Does this feature depend on any specific services running in the cluster?

 This feature depends on the DRA structured parameters feature being enabled, and on DRA drivers being deployed.
 There are no requirements beyond those already needed for DRA structured parameters.
+Core DRA is locked to on in 1.36, but it can still be disabled through emulation.

 ### Scalability